nodash-ai/nodash/packages/nodash-mcp/README.md

 - **Multiple Frameworks**: Examples for React, Vue, Next.js, Express, and more
 - **Real Implementation**: Shows actual SDK integration patterns used in production

+### 🆕 CLI Integration Features
+- **Secure Command Execution**: All CLI commands are validated and sanitized for security
+- **Dry-Run Mode**: Commands default to dry-run mode for safety, with explicit confirmation for destructive operations
+- **Automated Workflows**: Pre-built workflows for common tasks like setup, validation, and troubleshooting
+- **Real-Time Diagnostics**: Live health checks and connectivity testing
+- **Configuration Management**: Secure token storage and configuration validation
+- **Error Recovery**: Intelligent error handling with fallback to MCP-only functionality
+- **Performance Monitoring**: Command caching and execution time tracking

 ## 🛠️ Development Setup

 ```bash